tru-ID/passwordless-auth-react-native/sim-card-auth-react-native-tutorial.md

-# SIM Card Based Mobile Authentication With React Native
+# SIM Card Based Mobile Authentication with React Native

-In today's tutorial you're going to learn how to authenticate your React Native applications with the [tru-ID SubscriberCheck API](https://developer.tru.id/docs/subscriber-check).
-Before we begin let's talk about why you would want to secure your applications with the **tru-ID** SubscriberCheck API.
+In this tutorial you're going to learn how to authenticate your React Native applications using the [tru.ID SubscriberCheck API](https://developer.tru.id/docs/subscriber-check).
+Before we begin let's talk about why you would want to secure your applications with the **tru.ID** SubscriberCheck API.

-## The tru-ID SubscriberCheck API
+## The **tru.ID** SubscriberCheck API

-The **tru-ID** SubscriberCheck API confirms the ownership of a mobile phone number by verifying the possession of an active SIM card with the same number.
+The **tru.ID** SubscriberCheck API confirms the ownership of a mobile phone number by verifying the possession of an active SIM card with the same number.
 It also provides a flag that indicates if the SIM card associated with the mobile phone number has changed within the last seven days.

-All your users need to do is provide a phone number and the API will authenticate against that number.

-It's perfect for your applications as it adds an extra layer of security against SIM swapping / theft and can be used to augment existing 2FA workflows or as standalone authentication as we'll use in this tutorial.
+All your a user needs to do is provide a phone number and the API will verify that number is associated with their device.
+It can be used as a primary user verification mechanism or as an added layer of security against SIM swapping / theft within existing 2FA workflows.
+In this tutorial we'll use SubscriberCheck as a standalone authentication mechanism.

 The SubscriberCheck workflow is as follows:

-1. Get the User's Phone Number on Mobile Device
+1. Get the User's Phone Number on the Mobile Device
 2. Send the Phone Number the Application Server
 3. Create a SubscriberCheck using the SubscriberCheck API
 4. Return the SubscriberCheck URL to the Mobile Device
 5. Request the SubscriberCheck URL on the Mobile Device over Mobile Data
-6. Mobile Device requests SubscriberCheck Result via the Application Server
+6. Mobile Device requests the SubscriberCheck Result via the Application Server
-7. Application Server gets SubscriberCheck Result from SubscriberCheck API
+7. Application Server gets the SubscriberCheck Result from SubscriberCheck API
 8. Application Server returns the SubscriberCheck Result, including SIM changed status, to the Mobile Device

+In this tutorial we'll use a ready-made server and focus on the steps involving the React Native application.

 ## Before you begin

 Before you begin, there are a few requirements that have to be met:

 - An Android / Apple Phone with a SIM card and mobile data connection
-- For iOS: Require XCode >12
+- For iOS: XCode >12
 - For Android:
-  - Require JDK 14 (Java version 14.02 / Gradle v6.3).
+  - JDK 14 (Java version 14.02 / Gradle v6.3).
   - Android Studio or Android SDK manager via [Android developer downloads](https://developer.android.com/studio).
 VS Code would work as you aren't using a virtual device.
   - Set up the [React Native Environment](https://reactnative.dev/docs/environment-setup)
-- For metro bundler, require node version > 10
+- For metro bundler, Node.js version > 10

-## Get setup with tru-ID
+## Get setup with **tru.ID**

 Sign up for a [**tru.ID** account](https://developer.tru.id/signup) which comes with some free credit.
 Then install the [**tru.ID** CLI](https://github.com/tru-ID/cli):